OnniVirtanen/microservices-dev-environment/README.md

-# microservices-dev-environment
+# microservices-dev-and-test-env

-Development environment for microservices by using docker-compose
+This documents consists of a development and a test environment for microservices.

 ## local dev environment: